jrheard/blog/python/caesar.md

 Encryption
 ==========

 The science of writing secret codes is called **cryptography**.
 For thousands of years cryptography has made secret messages that only the sender and recipient could read, even if someone captured the messenger and read the coded message.
 A secret code system is called a **cipher**.
-The cipher used by the program in this chapter is called the Caesar cipher.
+The cipher used by the program you're about to build is called the Caesar cipher.

 In cryptography, we call the message that we want to be secret the **plaintext**.
 The plaintext could look like this: